Sam Merrill Trail to Echo Mountain

 A mile and a half up, the trail swings around the other side of the ridge for a brief glimpse into Rubio Canyon to the east.
 The next switchback guides you back to the Las Flores side of the ridge beneath a string of power lines.

-After 2.7 miles, Lower Sam Merrill Trail comes to a T-junction with Mount Lowe Trail, which was once used as a rail line to transport guests to a tavern and other destinations deeper in the San Gabriel Mountains.
-To the left, one can hike a mile along this trail to the Cape of Good Hope, a scenic lookout.
+After 2.7 miles, Lower Sam Merrill Trail comes to a T-junction with Echo Mountain Trail, which was once used as a rail line to transport guests to a tavern and other destinations deeper in the San Gabriel Mountains.
+To the left, one can hike 0.8 miles up this trail to a junction with Mount Lowe Road at Cape of Good Hope, which was a scenic landmark on the Mount Lowe Railway.
+The trail passes other remnants of the old railway, like High Bridge and Sentinel Rock.
 To the right, the road extends for 0.2 miles to the Echo Mountain ruins.
 Turn right and continue straight through two trail junction on the left, Upper Sam Merrill Trail and Castle Canyon Trail.
 Follow the wide trail out to the point along the path of the Mount Lowe Railway, which was in service from 1893 to 1936 and is now listed in the National Register of Historic Places.

 The resort and railway built by Thaddeus S. C. Lowe attracted over 3 million guests in its 40 years of operation, making it one of the most popular destinations in Southern California.
 A plaque posted alongside the foundation offers this description of the resort: